Anima Christi: Text

 In the mid-19th century the prayer was translated and published as the English hymn Soul of my Saviour, sanctify my breast by Edward Caswall.
 Since then it has been popular as a communion hymn in Anglican and Catholic communities and has been included in some 43 different hymnals.

 Indulgence

-The 2004 Enchiridion Indulgentiarum grants the partial indulgence to the faithful of Christ who prays the Anima Christi after having received Communion.
-Although not a part of the Maronite Catholic tradition, during the 21st century, the Anima Christi prayer is recited in some Maronite churches in the United States at the end of the mass.
+In the Catholic Church, the 2004 Enchiridion Indulgentiarum grants the partial indulgence to the faithful of Christ who prays the Anima Christi after having received Communion.
+Although not a part of the Maronite Catholic tradition, during the 21st century, the Anima Christi prayer is recited in some Maronite churches in the United States at the end of the Mass.

 Musical adaptations

 Jean-Baptiste Lully composed a motet called Anima Christi, and musicians such as Giovanni Valentini have performed it.
 Liszt made two settings of it, both for male voices and organ, in 1874 [published in the Breitkopf Franz-Liszt-Stiftung, volume V/6 (1936)].